1homas/Provision_ISE_in_AWS/README.md

     source ~/.secrets/aws.sh
     source ~/.secrets/ise.sh
     ```

+1. Verify your AWS regions are listed in the `inventory/aws_ec2.yaml` dynamic inventory file to ensure updates will be fast.

 1. Review the settings in `vars/main.yaml` and change them to match your desired cloud environment. :
     - `project_name`